Birth Father Rights in Kentucky

 In a toxic relationship with the father of their baby, which may have been one of the reasons why they chose adoption for their child

-Not sure of who the father of their baby is
+Not sure who the father is

 Like we said — no two relationships are alike!
 Yours is unique, too.

 Your relationship with the father of your baby may change some aspects of the Kentucky adoption process.
 But adoption may still be an option for you.
-Call 1-800-ADOPION now to explain your situation to an adoption specialist and learn how you can move forward with your adoption plan.
+Call 1-800-ADOPTION now to explain your situation to an adoption specialist and learn how you can move forward with your adoption plan.

 Does Kentucky Permit Adoption Without Parental Consent of the Father?